ystia/yorc/doc/configuration.rst

 .. _option_pluginsdir_cmd:

   * ``--plugins_directory``: The name of the plugins directory of the Janus server.
-The default is to use a directory named *plugins*Â in the current directory.
+The default is to use a directory named *plugins* in the current directory.

 .. _option_resources_prefix_cmd: